still-mike/BackRowBoysPizza/capstone/java/README.md

 `com.techelevator.dao.JdbUserDaoTests` has been provided for you as an example for writing your own DAO integration tests.

 Remember that when testing, you're using a copy of the real database.
-The schema and data for the test database are defined within `/src/test/resources/test-data.sql`.
+The schema for the test database is defined in the same schema script for the real database, `database/schema.sql`.
+The data for the test database is defined separately within `/src/test/resources/test-data.sql`.